 Let me begin by providing some basic facts about the Wind River Reservation.

 The Wind River Reservation is located on 2.2 million acres in Central Wyoming.

-The unemployment rate on the Reservation exceeds 70 percent and over 60 percent of households live below the poverty line.
+The unemployment rate on the Reservation exceeds 70 percent and over 60 percent of basic by below the property line.